planetoftheweb/postcsslayouts/README.md

 # PostCSS: First Look

-This is the repository for my upcoming course: PostCSS: First Look.
-The full course is available at [lynda.com](http://lynda.com).
+This is the repository for my upcoming course: Responsive Single Page Design with PostCSS.
+The full course will be available at [lynda.com](http://lynda.com) soon.

 - [My Personal Website](http://raybo.org)
 - [All of my Lynda.com courses](http://lynda.com/ray)